We recommend you to use modern digital tools at various stages of the research cycle to effectively organize your research activities.

 Instruments for research

 Citavi – bibliographic manager and organizer.
-The free version allows to save up to 100 records.
+The free version allows saving up to 100 records.

-Mendeley – free program for bibliographic information management.
-It allows users to save and view research materials in PDF format and also is connected to the international social network of scientists.
-The tool serves to manage the library, collaborate on articles, find like-minded researchers, and study research trends.
+Mendeley – a free tool for bibliographic information management.
+It allows users to save and turn over research papers in PDF format and also is connected to the international social network of scientists.
+The tool serves to manage the own library, collaborate on articles, find like-minded researchers, and investigate research trends.

-Zotero – free, easy to use tool that helps to collect, manage, cite, and share research sources.
+Zotero – free, easy-to-use tool that helps to collect, organize, cite, and share research.

 re3data – a global registry of research data repositories.

-Zenodo – a universal repository, supported by OpenAIRE and CERN, offers researchers to host datasets, allows them to upload up to 50 GB.
-Each Zenodo deposit receives for free a unique DOI that is conventionally divided into Version DOIs and Concept DOIs: the first indicates a specific version of the document, and the second leads to a page where you can view all its versions.
+Zenodo – a general-purpose repository, developed under OpenAIRE and operated by CERN, offers researchers to deposit datasets.
+It allows the uploading files up to 50 GB.
+All submitted data are assigned with free DOIs that are conventionally divided into Version DOIs and Concept DOIs: the first one indicates a specific version of the document, and the second one leads to a page where the one can look through all its versions.

 Communication with other researchers

-ResearchGate – social network for scientists with more than 5 million users.
-Offers solutions for private correspondence, possibility to create a professional resume or portfolio, a library of publications uploaded by members, statistics tools that allow you to analyze who, from which countries, for what searches, and how often download a specific page or publications.
-Has a question and answer board.
+ResearchGate – a social network for scientists.
+It comes up with solutions for private correspondence, the possibility to create a professional CV or portfolio, a library of publications uploaded by members, statistics tools allowing to analyze who, from which countries, for what search queries, and how often downloads a specific page or publications.
+There is the Q&A board.

 Identification of researchers

-ORCID (Open Researcher and Contributor ID) – an open-source, non-profit project for creating and maintaining a registry of unique researchers IDs, a transparent and holistic way to present research results.
-The ORCID account includes information about the researcher: surname, first name, email address, place of work, advanced information about research activity.
+ORCID (Open Researcher and Contributor ID) – an open-source, non-profit project for creating and maintaining a registry of unique researchers IDs, a transparent and holistic way to present research outputs.
+An ORCID account includes information about a researcher: name, email address, affiliation, expanded information on research activity.

-ResearcherID – an international system of personal identification of authors of scientific publications.
-It is used to identify authors in international databases of scientific publications, for instance, Web of Science.
-Allows you to create a researcher’s profile and combine different variants of spelling in Latin, create a list of your own publications, both included in the Web of Science database and those which were not included in it, to determine your scientometric indicators (citation index, Hirsch index ), and associate your profile with ORCID.
+ResearcherID – an international identifying system for authors of scientific publications.
+It is used to identify authors in international databases, for instance, Web of Science.
+It allows creating a researcher’s profile which combines different variants of spelling the name in Latin, creating the list of your own publications, both indexed in the Web of Science databases and those which are not indexed in it, checking your scientometric indicators (citations, Hirsch index).
+ResearcherID can be linked with ORCID.